JulioPDX/ansible_cumulus_clos/readme.md

 Here is the next oddity... how do we grab the new dynamically assigned AS?

-Well this wasnt too bad with a little trial and error.
+This wasnt too bad with a little trial and error.
 We use a traditional Ansiblism... `register` and then `set_fact` :)

 We will use the shell module to get the bgp output and grep for what we need. `grep -Eo "([42].........)"`, -Eo will enable extended grep and match only what we want vs what is on the line.
 I know this is kind of a hack but if there is something easier, please let me know.
 The end just matches on 42 and then however many digits after.
 We know from the range that the digit count will always be the same.